 As a bibliophile this was a painful task, cutting into a precious vintage book.

 But before you throw stones at me, I found this book at a thrift store and it was severely water damaged and I thought surely it must be better to use part of it than to just let it be tossed in the trash.
+Also, I found an amazing antiques store in Sussex while on holiday there and it was an absolute joy shopping in there.
 I plan on using this book for a few more crafts to get as much use as possible.
 Preserving part of the books soul was better than none right?
 Ya, I know I still feel a little like a book murderer… but if you need a simple gift for a fellow book lover, teacher, librarian, or someone who is a fan of vintage this craft may be just what you need.
 Place it in a coffee mug with a nice felt tip pen or inside the pages of a new novel and you have a thoughtful handmade gift- putting the old and the new together.

 Use sharp scissors to cut the spine from your book carefully, cutting as straight as possible.
 Trim excess threads.